mosabami/modernize-app-ai-ready/exercises/ex-4/13-import-create-promptflow.md

 1. On the **Upload from local** page, select **Zip file** and then select **Browse**.
 Go to the **Downloads\AssetsRepo\Assets** folder.

-   > :note: You created this folder in a previous exercise when you cloned the GitHub repository to acquire the hotel brochures at [TechExcel-Modernize-applications-to-be-AI-ready](https://github.com/microsoft/TechExcel-Modernize-applications-to-be-AI-ready).
+    > 📓 You created this folder in a previous exercise when you cloned the GitHub repository to acquire the hotel brochures at [TechExcel-Modernize-applications-to-be-AI-ready](https://github.com/microsoft/TechExcel-Modernize-applications-to-be-AI-ready).

 1. Select **chatflow-oai-datasources..zip** and then select **Open**.